 Drivers of rented or leased vehicles, including company car drivers must carry a VE103 certificate when taking their vehicle abroad.

 In light of the Covid-19 pandemic, members and customers are advised to check the latest travel advice and restrictions from the Foreign and Commonwealth Office.
+The Government has also published guidance on what you need to do before you travel and when you return to England.

 The UK Government also has published information on Driving Abroad, which highlights the need to get a VE103 certificate when taking a rented or leased vehicle abroad.